Lionel Rose: Professional boxing career

-After missing selection for the 1964 Olympic Games in Tokyo, Rose began his professional boxing career at age 16, on 9 September 1964, outpointing Mario Magriss over eight rounds.
+After missing selection for the 1964 Olympic Games in Tokyo, Rose began his professional boxing career at age 16, on 9 September 1964, outpointing Mario Magris over eight rounds.
 This fight was in Warragul, but the majority of Rose's fights were held in Melbourne.
 Along the way he was helped by Jack and Shirley Rennie, in whose Melbourne home he stayed, training every day in their backyard gym.

 After five wins in a row, on 23 July 1965, Rose was rematched with Singtong Por Tor, whom he had beaten in a 12-round decision.
 Por Tor inflicted Rose's first defeat, beating him on points in six rounds.
 On 14 October of the same year, he had his first fight abroad, beating Laurie Ny by a decision in 10 rounds at Christchurch, New Zealand.

 Over his next nine fights, Rose had a record of eight wins and one loss, with one knockout.
 The lone loss in those nine fights was to Ray Perez, against whom Rose split a pair of bouts.
 Then at age 18, on 28 October 1966, he met Noel Kunde at Melbourne for the Australian bantamweight title.
 He won the title by defeating Kunde in a 15-round decision.

 Rose won one more bout in 1966 and eight in 1967 (including a thirteenth-round knockout win against Rocky Gattellari to defend his Australian championship) before challenging Fighting Harada for the world bantamweight title on 26 February 1968 in Tokyo.
 Rose made history by becoming the first Aboriginal Australian to be a world champion boxer when he defeated Harada in a 15-round decision.
 This win made Rose an instant national hero in Australia and an icon among Aboriginal Australians.
 A public reception at Melbourne Town Hall was witnessed by a crowd of more than 10,000.
 On 2 July of that year, he returned to Tokyo to retain his title with a 15-round decision win over Takao Sakurai.
 Then, on 6 December, he met Chucho Castillo at the Inglewood Forum in Inglewood, California.
 Rose beat Castillo by decision, but the points verdict in favour of him infuriated many in the pro-Castillo crowd and a riot began: 14 fans and fight referee Dick Young were hospitalised for injuries received.